Advertisement

 The following dosage recommendations should be regarded as a guide.
 The clinician's experience and knowledge of the patient's physical status are of importance in calculating the required dose.

-Proctoscopy and Rectoscopy: Up to 20 mL can be used for anal and rectal procedures.
+Proctoscopy and rectoscopy: Up to 20 ml can be used for anal and rectal procedures.
 The total dose should not exceed 400 mg lidocaine.

 Overdosage

-Treatment: Should symptoms of systemic toxicity occur, the signs are anticipated to be similar in nature to those following the administration of local anaesthetics by other routes.
+Treatment of acute toxicity: Should symptoms of systemic toxicity occur, the signs are anticipated to be similar in nature to those following the administration of local anaesthetics by other routes.
 Local anaesthetic toxicity is manifested by symptoms of nervous system excitation and, in severe cases, central nervous and cardiovascular depression.

 Severe neurological symptoms (convulsions, CNS depression) must be treated symptomatically by respiratory support and the administration of anticonvulsive drugs.